Hender-hs/Hender-hs/README.md

-- 👋 Hi, I’m @Hender-hs a Full stack Web Developer
+- 👋 Hi, I’m @Hender-hs a Software Engineer.
-- 👀 I’m interested in software development and software archtheture
+- 👀 I’m interested in software development and software archtheture.
-- 🌱 I’m currently learning Cloud Computing and Compilers
+- 🌱 I’m currently learning Cloud Computing and Compilers.
-- 💞️ I’m looking to collaborate on open source projects
+- 💞️ I’m looking to collaborate on open source projects.
-- 📫 How to reach me developer.henderson@gmail.com or in my website https://portifolio-p.vercel.app/
+- 📫 How to reach me developer.henderson@gmail.com or in my website https://portifolio-p.vercel.app/.

 <!---
 Hender-hs/Hender-hs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.